Rynchodon/ARMS/Player Readme.txt

 All commands are in the display name of a Remote Control block.
 [] All commands are contained within a single set of square brackets
 <> Do not use angle brackets in your Remote Control's name
-: Commands are separated by colons
-X # : Commands are identified by a single character, followed by information to use Variables P and V affect all destinations that come after Interpreter ignores all spaces
+:; Commands are separated by colons and/or semicolons Variables P and V affect all destinations that come after Interpreter ignores all spaces
 Aa Interpreter is case insensitve